Skip to content

 There are times when the research may take longer than the writing.
 Highly specialised areas can be particularly demanding and time-consuming.
 This is where communication skills come back into play: a great copywriter will never have an issue with asking questions to ensure that they fully understand a topic.

-An awareness of SEO
+An Awareness Of SEO

 Search engine optimisation (SEO) is an integral part of copywriting.
 When it comes to looking at “What are basic copywriting skills?”, you should expect your writer of choice to have at least basic knowledge in this area.
 While understanding what keywords are is a first step, this on its own isn’t enough.